Alex Sidles Kayaking Trips

 1–10 June 2024

 Surrey-based kayaker Tom Howell published an article, “An Immovable Object,” in the October 2010 issue of the late, lamented Sea Kayaker magazine.
 Howell reported bivouacking out of a kayak on Tremble Island, a tiny rock smack in the middle of the mighty Nakwakto Rapids in Queen Charlotte Strait.
-During the largest tidal exchanges of the year, he wrote, the impact of the water on the rock caused the island to tremble like a “skyscraper in a hurricane” or like “standing on a subway platform as a train passed by.”
+During the largest tidal exchanges of the year, he wrote, the impact of the water against the rock caused the island to tremble like a “skyscraper in a hurricane” or like “standing on a subway platform as a train passed by.”

 Like many of the best Sea Kayaker articles, this one stayed with me long after I read it.
 Over the years, as I paddled Queen Charlotte Strait time and again on various kayaking expeditions, I would think of Howell’s story each time I passed Slingsby and Schooner Channels, the twin entrances to Nakwakto Rapids.
 Always, I found myself having to bypass Nakwakto to reach some other destination, but I could never shake the desire Howell’s story had planted in my mind to sit on Tremble Rock myself someday and feel whether the island really trembled.